 - Your heart may be lifted in worship

 - You may be focused on Jesus, or drawn to the love of your Father

-- You could be praying in the Spirit, in an attitude of adoration
+- Praying in the Spirit, in an attitude of adoration

 - Or recalling or meditating on a Scripture, one that is life-giving to you

 - You are open in that moment to receiving an empowering (impartation) of the Holy Spirit.